Snake Hill: History

 In the 1930s, it adopted the name Mental Disease Hospital, as it was believed to be a less offensive name.
 At the end of that decade, the hospital was moved to County Avenue in Secaucus, at the location where Meadowview Psychiatric Hospital now exists.
 In 1939, the Mental Disease Hospital, which by then housed 1,872 people, ceased operations upon the opening of Meadowview Hospital.
 Patients were moved to the new hospital, at what is now the Meadowview Complex, in January 1927.
 They were transported in buses and ambulances, according to a contemporary Newark Evening News article.
 The Hudson County Hospital for Mental Diseases was renamed Hudson County Meadowview Hospital in 1967.

 Quarrying took place from the late 19th century to the 1950s, when a section of the land was utilized as a prison quarry.
 Afterward, many of the properties were abandoned and had fallen into disrepair, and much of the hill had been leveled for the construction of sections of the New Jersey Turnpike.
 In 1962 Hudson County finished closing their facilities on the site, which included the county prison and the insane asylum.
 The County entered into a 20-year contract with Callanan Industries to level much of the hill.
 In the 1960s and 70's Gallo Asphalt had 4 asphalt plants, side by side, adjacent to the quarry and supplied paving materials throughout the surrounding urban region.
 Production ended on schedule in 1982.
 Ref:Refs.:

 In 2003, more than 4,500 bodies of poor people, prisoners and patients were moved from the grounds to make way for the Turnpike's Exit 15X ramp, which would serve Secaucus Junction.
+This included the body of the grandfather of Patrick Andriani, a New Jersey native, who was the impetus for the disinterment and reinternment of bodies to Maple Grove Park Cemetery in Hackensack, NJ.
 When the graves were discovered, they were tested and found to have come from the facilities.
 Records of the mental hospital were also discovered.
 As of 2013, one of the old almshouses remains the only building still standing on the grounds.

 The name changed from Snake Hill to Laurel Hill in 1926, when Hudson County freeholder Katherine Whelan Brown said that it was the "crowning Laurel of Hudson County" because of its prominence in the low lying meadowlands.
 The high bluff has recently been called 'Fraternity Rock' (because of the greek letters painted on it presumably by local college fraternities), and 'Graffiti Rock'.
 The term 'Long Neck', originally used to describe the shape of the land between Pinhorne (now Penhorn) Creek and the Hackensack River, has been adapted to refer to the volcanic neck of the ridge.